 SCD in the apparently normal heart will be reviewed here.
 SCD in patients with heart disease, and the evaluation and options for the management of survivors of SCD, are discussed separately.
 (See "Overview of sudden cardiac arrest and sudden cardiac death", section on 'Etiology' and "Pathophysiology and etiology of sudden cardiac arrest", section on 'Etiology of SCD' and "Incidence of and risk stratification for sudden cardiac death after acute myocardial infarction" and "Ventricular arrhythmias and sudden cardiac arrest in hypertrophic cardiomyopathy".)

 In addition, sudden death may occur from noncardiac causes (eg, trauma, pulmonary embolism seizure), and these topics are discussed separately.
-(See "Overview of acute pulmonary embolism" and "Sudden unexpected death in epilepsy".)
+(See "Overview of acute pulmonary embolism in adults" and "Sudden unexpected death in epilepsy".)